isomerpages/ogp-isomer/_about-isomer/What is Isomer/The Isomer template.md

 third_nav_title: What is Isomer
 ---
 ### What is the Isomer template?
 Isomer has a **pre-designed layout** that provides the structure for all websites built with Isomer.
-It includes lightweight components and templates that users can mix and match in various ways.
-This keeps a consistent navigation across all Isomer websites by design.
+It includes lightweight components and templates that users can mix and match in various ways. **This keeps a consistent navigation across all Isomer websites, by design.**

 > With familiarisation, visitors can find and locate information on any Isomer site quicker